 Over the Christmas period, my drinking has probably contributed to more late night calories and snacking than anything else.
 I definitely suffer with alcohol munchies.
 So cutting it out will also mean that I am far more likely to stick to my diet plans.

 *Mega Dramatic Music*

 And yes, I probably have been watching too many TV dramas.
-But as I near my 50th birthday, I’ve realised I’d like to live a bit longer really.
-Becoming a mother has made me quite fully aware of my own mortality (thank you very much anxious brain!), and I do want to see my daughter reach a good age.
+But as I celebrated my 50th birthday recently, I’ve realised I’d like to live a bit longer really.
+Becoming a mother has made me quite fully aware of my own mortality (thank you very much anxious brain!), and I do want time to see my daughter reach a good age.
 An NHS over 40s health check also made me see how my health really could be affected by too many units every week.

 Drinking more than I should is really not the way to increase my life expectancy.

 I would certainly say so.
 Along with all the other benefits of eating and living healthier, I have always seen a benefit to my life from having a successful dry month (or mostly dry month).
 I don’t sadly have any Dry January before and after pictures, but I will say that going going low or no alcohol for a month results in my

 - improved sleep